apigee/apijam/Module-1/Labs/Lab 1/README.md

 # Use case

 You have a requirement to create a reverse proxy to handle requests from the Internet and forward them to an existing service.
-You have decided to follow a design first approach & built a reusable component, a specification which can be used to describe the API contract, generate API documentation, generate API test cases, etc., using the OpenAPI Specification.
+You have decided to follow a design first approach and built a reusable component, a specification which can be used to describe the API contract, generate API documentation, generate API test cases, etc., using the OpenAPI Specification.
 You would like to generate an Apigee API Proxy by using the OpenAPI Specification (fka: Swagger) instead of building the API Proxy from scratch.

 # How can Apigee API Management help?

 Apigee enables you to quickly expose services as APIs.
 You do this by creating an [**API proxy**](https://docs.apigee.com/api-platform/fundamentals/understanding-apis-and-api-proxies#whatisanapiproxy), which provides a facade for the service that you want to expose, such as existing API endpoints, generic HTTP services, or applications (such as Node.js).
 The API proxy decouples your service implementation from the API endpoint that developers consume.
 This shields developers from future changes to your services as well as implementation complexities.
-As you update services, developers, insulated from those changes, can continue to call the API uninterrupted.
+As you update services, developers, insulated from those changes, can continue to call the API, uninterrupted.
 On Apigee, the API Proxy is also where runtime policy configuration is applied for API Management capabilites.
 For further information, please see: [Understanding APIs and API Proxies](https://docs.apigee.com/api-platform/fundamentals/understanding-apis-and-api-proxies#whatisanapiproxy).

 ![image alt text](./media/ProxyToBackendWithFlows_v3.png)

 Apigee also supports the [**OpenAPI specification**](https://github.com/OAI/OpenAPI-Specification) out of the box, allowing you to auto-generate API Proxies.
-Apigee has a built-in OpenAPI specification editor & store which you can use to design and maintain your OpenAPI specifications.
+Apigee has a built-in OpenAPI specification editor and store which you can use to design and maintain your OpenAPI specifications.

 ![image alt text](./media/OASEditor.png)

-In this lab, we will see how to
+In this lab, we will learn how to
 * design an OpenAPI specification for an existing HTTP service and store it within the Apigee platform, and
-* create an API proxy, that routes inbound requests to the existing HTTP service.
+* create an API proxy that routes inbound requests to an existing HTTP service.

 # Pre-requisites